September-October 2015

 Shiloh Industries Names New Sales Director

 Plymouth-based Shiloh Industries, a supplier of lightweighting, noise, and vibration services, has named Scott Borovich as vice president sales and program management.
-Borovich will direct all global sales and business development and will be responsible for global program management.
-He has nearly 20 years of global automotive experience with Lear and Visteon Corp.
-Most recently, he […]
+Borovich will direct all global sales and business development […]

 Garden Party Foundation Awards $140K to Oakland, Macomb Community Colleges